Semiparametric Estimation of Treatment Effects in Randomized Experiments: Introduction

-For example, \citet{lewis2015unfavorable} analyze challenges with statistical power in experiments designed to measure digital advertising effectiveness.
-They discuss a hypothetical experiment where the average expenditure per potential customer is \$7, with a standard deviation of \$75, and where an average treatment effect of \$0.35 (0.005 of a standard deviation) would be substantial in the sense of being highly profitable for the company.
-In that example, an experiment with power for a treatment effect of \$0.35 equal to 80\%, and a significance level for the test of means of 0.05, would require a sample size of 1.4 million customers.
-As a result confidence intervals for the average effect of an advertisement are likely to include zero even if the average effect were substantively important, even with large sample sizes, {\it e.g.,} over a hundred thousand units.
-However, the fact that a confidence interval for the average treatment effect includes zero does not mean that the data are not informative about the presence of causal effects of the treatment.
+More recently many experiments are conducted online (see \cite{kohavi2020trustworthy} for an overview), leading to substantially different settings. \citet[p.20]{gupta2019top} claim that ``Together these organizations [Airbnb, Amazon, Booking.com, Facebook, Google, LinkedIn, Lyft, Microsoft, Netflix, Twitter, Uber, and Yandex] tested more than one hundred thousand experimental treatments last year."
+The settings for these online experiments are substantially different from those in biomedical and agricultural settings.
+First, the experiments are often on a vastly different scale, with the number of units on the order of millions to tens of millions.
+Second, the outcomes of interest, variables such as time spent by a consumer, sales per consumer or payments per service provider, are characterized by distributions with extremely thick tails.
+Third, the treatment effects are often extremely small relative to the standard deviation of the outcomes, even if their magnitude remains substantively important.
+For example, \citet{lewis2015unfavorable} analyze challenges with statistical power in experiments designed to measure the effect of digital advertising on consumer expenditures.
+They discuss a hypothetical experiment where the average expenditure per potential customer is \$7 with a standard deviation of \$75, and where an average treatment effect of \$0.35 (0.005 of a standard deviation) would be substantial in the sense of being highly profitable for the company given the cost of advertising.
+In the Lewis and Rao example, an experiment with power 0.8 for a treatment effect of \$0.35, and a significance level for the two-sided test of means of 0.05, would require a sample size of 1.4 million customers.
+As a result confidence intervals for the average treatment effect are likely to include zero even if the true effects were substantively important and samples are large.
+Even if a confidence interval for the average treatment effect includes zero there may be evidence about the presence of causal effects of the treatment.
 Using Fisher exact p-value calculations \citep{fisher1937design} with well-chosen statistics ({\it e.g.}, the Hodges-Lehman difference in average ranks, \citet{rosenbaum1993hodges}), one may well be able to establish conclusively that treatment effects are present.
-However, the magnitude of the treatment effect is important for decisions about advertising.
-In this type of example, point estimates of average effects are of more importance for decision makers than rejections of the sharp Fisher null hypothesis of no effects whatsoever.
+However, the magnitude of the treatment effect, rather than its presence, is typically important for decision makers.